 - Focus your time and energy on the ‘right’ things

 - Ignore those voices in your head “are you really sure you can do this” (ever heard of the imposter syndrome?
-It’s one of the topics I discuss with expert Rebecca Pintre during The Confident Mother online conference)
+It’s one of the topics I discussed with expert Rebecca Pintre during The Confident Mother online conference)

 - Put strategies in place to cope with the overwhelm and avoid burnout